unsol/design/feeSchedule.md

 # Fee Schedule

-Fees charged for running opcodes.
+Fees are charged in three different ways:
+- running opcodes
+- expanding memory
+- calls to EEI methods

+## Opcodes

 All fees for opcodes are currently 1 gas.
-This will change before MVP
+This needs to be updated before finalising this specification.

-## Registers
+### Registers
 |Opcode     |Price |
 |-----------|------|
 |get_local  | 1    |